 Friday, February 16: Today, I visited school that was working with linkages.
 This class was older, but I was equally in awe of what they were able to make.
 They were as creative as they were messy—and with all the cardboard and pipe cleaners and markers and construction paper, etc., believe me they were messy.
 One of the students made an umbrella protecting someone from the rain, another made a toolbox full of moving hammers and drills, and one of the tables made an entire zoo of animals with giraffes and flamingos.
 But, my personal favorite was the student who made a hug machine for her friend that didn’t like to be hugged.
 And when they were showing off their projects at the end of class, everyone wanted a turn using the hug machine.

 Tuesday, February 26: I love revisiting schools that I’ve been to before!
 Today, I had the opportunity to go back and see some the first graders I had visited earlier in the semester.
 It was amazing to see how much they had grown in such a short amount of time.
 They made linkages based on some of the books Mr. Cody had read them.
 I loved seeing their creativity as they decorated their own creations and their generosity as they helped their classmates.

 Friday, March 2: Unfortunately, this was my last EdExchange visit for Session One.
 However, I’m so glad I had the opportunity to visit this school, it was the perfect last visit.
 The students made their own Zoetropes that were so impressive, and I loved watching with them!
 This first session was so much fun.
 I loved visiting the classes, taking pictures and video, and learning a thing or two myself.
 I can’t wait for Session Two!

-Click here to learn more about our professional development program for educators!
+Click here to learn more about our professional development options!

 EdExchange is made possible with the generous support of 3M, Applied Materials, Capital One, City of Austin Cultural Arts Division, Dell, KDK Harman and National Instruments.